Njunu-sk/Review/Validation/index.md

   {{ reg_alert_msg }}
 </div>
 ```

-Make sure you remove the disabled tailwind property to display the element.

 We are using the v-if directive to toggle the alert message if set to a boolean and v-bind to display our tailwind properties.
 Define the properties in the _register function_, update it to match the above;